The original do-it-yourself travel guide to Europe SM

 But if you are on one of those tours where you are stuffed into a bus with 20 or 50 other bovine Americans you'll never talk to a European so you won't need a dictionary.
 Pity, you went to Europe to look through a bus window.

 Dictionaries for a few popular languages are available in the USA.
-If you are going to Italy, France, Germany, Austria, or Switzerland you should have little trouble in finding a pocket dictionary in a large bookstore at home.
-For other languages you will probably need to go on line and order a book by mail.
+If you are going to Italy, France, Germany, Austria, or Nederland you should have little trouble in finding a pocket dictionary in a large bookstore at home.

 Irregular Verbs and Sexual Nouns